hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - technical staff concentrates on one part
         - problems (that arise) at start are less critical
         - training confusin for users
-            - used to old system
+            - used to old System
             - less productive
-        - system delivery unclear
+        - System delivery unclear
             - long duration of change over
             - users workflow disrupted
             - more disruption to bussiness